Tomcatmandoo/mistercat/src/projects/Sky_1.md

 **Contact section**
 **Tasks included:** Designing a fully responsive website solution for the customer contact area of Sky.com.
 Based around the existing Sky contact centre set-up, the improved signposting, interactions and functionality across devices were directly based on user lab testing results and best practice.

 **Outcomes:** The customer contact volumes increased with far less fall-off rates than before and customers expressed satisfaction at the clarity of information.
-The delivery of this project is also a first among industry competitors.
-As a designer I fought hard against the ‘dark patterns’ being proposed by the business and based on user testing my team manage to mitigate against a lot of this regressive practice.
+The delivery of this project was also a first among industry competitors.
+There was a hard fight against the ‘dark patterns’ being proposed by the business and based on user testing my team manage to mitigate against a lot of this regressive practice.

-I’m pleased to say that 3 years later, they are still using my design for their contact section.